-The immunosuppressive effect of cyclosporine is mediated through inhibition of T-lymphocyte function with minimal activity against B-cells.
-The precise biochemical mechanisms involved are not yet known.
-It is known that cyclosporine inhibits the production and release of interleukin II (T-cell growth factor) from activated T-helper cells.
-Interleukin II is necessary for the induction of cytotoxic T-lymphocytes in response to antigen challenge.
-The development of interleukin II receptors on precursor cytotoxic T-cells are also inhibited.
+The immunosuppressive effect of cyclosporine is mediated through inhibition of Tlymphocyte function with minimal activity against B-cells.
+It is known that cyclosporine inhibits the production and release of interleukin 2 (IL-2) (T-cell growth factor) from activated T-helper cells.
+IL-2 is necessary for the proliferation of cytotoxic T-lymphocytes in response to antigen challenge.
+The expression of IL-2 receptors on precursor cytotoxic T-cells are also inhibited.
 This inhibition results in decreased proliferation of activated cytotoxic T-cells, the cells responsible for the rejection of transplanted tissue.

-In contrast, cyclosporine has little effect on the activation and proliferation of suppressor T-cells.
-Bcell differentiation and function, required for normal antibacterial defences, appear to be resistant to cyclosporine.
+In contrast, cyclosporine has little effect on the activation and proliferation of suppressor Tcells.
+B-cell differentiation and function, required for normal antibacterial defences, appear to be resistant to cyclosporine.
 As a result of the selectivity of cyclosporine, it is possible to suppress T-cell mediated cellular immunity without adversely affecting the B-cell mediated humoral immunity.

-Cyclosporine Neoral® is a microemulsion formulation.
+Cyclosporine Neoral[®] is a microemulsion formulation.
 The absorption phase for cyclosporine occurs over the first 4 hours after oral administration.
 This phase is characterized by rapid changes in blood cyclosporine concentrations and a high degree of inter- and intra-patient variability.
 This phase demonstrates the individual patient's capacity to absorb cyclosporine from the gastrointestinal tract, which is dependent on concurrent medications, integrity of the gastrointestinal tract and other patient-specific factors.
-Cyclosporine Neoral® is distributed largely outside the blood volume.
+Cyclosporine Neoral[®] is distributed largely outside the blood volume.
 In the blood, 33 to 47% is present in plasma, 4 to 9% in lymphocytes, and 41 to 58% in erythrocytes.
 In plasma, approximately 90% is bound to proteins, mostly lipoproteins.
-Cyclosporine Neoral® is extensively metabolized to approximately 15 metabolites.
+Cyclosporine Neoral[®] is extensively metabolized to approximately 15 metabolites.
 There is no single metabolic pathway.
 Elimination is primarily biliary, with only 6% of the oral dose excreted in the urine; only 0.1% is excreted in the urine as unchanged drug.
 The half-life of cyclosporine is approximately 18 hours (range 7.7 to 26.9 hours) with a high variability reported on depending on the assay used and type of transplant patient has received.